Moving an Elderly Parent to Another State: What to Know

 It might be difficult to support a parent who lives far away.
 It is critical to be conveniently accessible if they need extra support.

-Moving an aging parent from one state to another can help you bring them closer to you.
-This enables you to be nearby for support and to be a part of their daily lives if necessary.
+Moving an aging parent from one state to another can help you bring them closer to you so you’re nearby for support and to be a part of their daily lives if necessary.
 The proximity also gives peace of mind in the event of an emergency.

 Moving your parent to another state offers them more opportunities to visit their children and grandkids.